Differentiation (sociology): Code

-Understanding the risk of complexity
+Risk of complexity

-It is exemplified that in Segmentary differentiation if a segment fails to fulfill its function it does not affect or threaten the larger system.
-If an auto plant in Michigan stops production this does not threaten the overall system, or the plants in other locations.
-However, as complexity increases so does the risk of system breakdown.
-If a rank structure in a Stratified system fails, it threatens the system; a Center-Periphery system might be threatened if the control measure, or the Center/Headquarters failed; and in a Functionally differentiated system, due to the existence of interdependence despite independence the failure of one unit will cause a problem for the social system, possibly leading to its breakdown.
-The growth of complexity increases the abilities of a system to deal with its environment, but complexity increases the risk of system breakdown.
-It is important to note that more complex systems do not necessarily exclude less complex systems, in some instances the more complex system may require the existence of the less complex system to function.
+It is exemplified that in segmentary differentiation, if a segment fails to fulfill its function it does not affect or threaten the larger system.
+If an auto plant in Michigan stops production, this does not threaten the overall system or the plants in other locations.
+However, as complexity increases, so does the risk of system breakdown.
+If a rank structure in a stratified system fails, it threatens the system; a center-periphery system might be threatened if the control measure, or the center/headquarters failed; and in a functionally differentiated system, due to the existence of interdependence despite independence, the failure of one unit will cause a problem for the social system, possibly leading to its breakdown.
+The growth of complexity increases a system's abilities to deal with its environment, but it also increases the risk of system breakdown.

-Modern social theory
+More complex systems do not necessarily exclude less complex ones, and that sometimes more complex systems may require the existence of less complex ones to function.

+Luhmann's contributions

+Definition of society

-Luhmann uses the operative distinction between system and environment to determine that society is a complex system which replicates the system/environment distinction to form internal subsystems.
-Science is among these internally differentiated social systems, and within this system is the sub-system sociology.
-Here, in the system sociology, Luhmann finds himself again, an observer observing society.
-His knowledge of society as an internally differentiated system is a contingent observation made from within one of the specialized function-systems he observes.
+Luhmann uses the operative distinction between system and environment to determine that society is a complex system that replicates the system/environment distinction to form internal subsystems.
+Among these internally differentiated social systems is science, and within this system is the subsystem sociology.
+Here, in the system sociology, Luhmann finds himself again an observer observing society.
+His knowledge of society as an internally differentiated system is a contingent observation made from within one of the specialised function-systems he observes.
 He concludes, therefore, that any social theory claiming universal status must take this contingency into account.

-Once one uses the basic system/environment distinction, then none of the traditional philosophical or sociological distinctions – transcendental and empirical, subject and object, ideology and science – can eliminate the contingency of enforced selectivity.
-Thus, Luhmann's theory of social systems breaks not only with all forms of transcendentalism, but with the philosophy of history as well.
+Once one uses the basic system/environment distinction, none of the traditional philosophical or sociological distinctions—transcendental and empirical, subject and object, ideology, and science—can eliminate the contingency of enforced selectivity.
+Thus, Luhmann's theory of social systems breaks with not only all forms of transcendentalism but also the philosophy of history.

-Luhmann is criticized as being self-referential and repetitive, this is because a system is forced to observe society from within society.
+Luhmann is criticised as being self-referential and repetitive because a system is forced to observe society from within society.
 Systems theory, for its part, unfolds this paradox with the notion that the observer observes society from within a subsystem (in this case: sociology) of a subsystem (science) of the social system.
 Its descriptions are thus "society of society".